vibbits/gentle-hands-on-python/dodona/reading-exercises/functions/description/description.en.md

 ## Function Arguments

 When you apply a function to some arguments you can also say that the arguments are "_passed_" to the function.
-You can think of this as dropping the number `7` into the mystery box labaled `my_square`.
+You can think of this as dropping the number `7` into the mystery box labelled `my_square`.
 So what happens to arguments when they're "passed" to a function?
 Where do they come from?
 And where do they go?
 Let us try to build an intuition.